-Transfer credit may be applied to degree requirements, including the general education component, the applied core component, and the Organizational Leadership component, as deemed appropriate by course age, level, and content.
+Transfer credit may be applied to degree requirements, including general education courses, applied core courses, Organizational Leadership courses, prerequisite courses, support courses, and Nursing courses, as deemed appropriate by course age, level, and content.
 Transfer course equivalencies are determined through the collaborative efforts of the Registrar's Office, the competency subject matter experts, the MyWay at UMHB Program Director, and the Provost's Office on the basis of the applicability of the nature, content, and level of the learning experiences to MyWay at UMHB degree requirements.